alimoorreza/CS167-Project-2/README_new.md

 📉 📊 📈 💹 You also should include at least **3 visualizations (graphs)** of tuning parameters.

 ## Extra Credit ✨
-As promised, you will have an opportunity to earn extra credit on this project.
-You will be able to earn up to 2 points of extra credit by using the IMDB database to build a **word-level** language model that is able to generate text (much like we did in [Day 23's Notes](https://github.com/merriekay/CS167Code/blob/main/Day23Notes_RNNs4NLP.ipynb).
-Build your model, train it, evaluate it, and then demonstrate that you are able to use it to generate new movie reviews.
+You will have an opportunity to earn extra credit on this project, up to 2 points.
+- First, you need to save the best model for a specific epoch for each of the three models (_AlexNet, VGGNet, and ResNet_) separately.
+(Hint: we did save a trained model with _.pth extension_ in [Day 25's Notes](https://github.com/alimoorreza/CS167-notes/blob/main/Day25_Recurrent_Neural_Network_RNN.ipynb)).
+- Secondly, you need to present the confusion matrix on the test split utilizing the best-performing model.
+To be precise, there will be three confusion matrices, each corresponding to the best-performing model from _AlexNet, VGGNet, and ResNet_.

 # Rubric and Grading
 Project #2 will be graded using the following rubric.
 I strongly suggest evaluating your project using this rubric before turning it in.